 .
 Mignolo, supra note 19, at x.

 .
-“Vulnerability”, understood as the “condition of . . . fragility to which a person is exposed”, is chosen here because it is a vague, not strictly defined, concept that is however more and more used across disciplines, because it can be the “starting point towards a more substantive vision of equality.”
+“Vulnerability,” understood as the “condition of . . . fragility to which a person is exposed,” is chosen here because it is a vague, not strictly defined, concept that is however more and more used across disciplines, because it can be the “starting point towards a more substantive vision of equality.”
 Christine Flamand, Francesca Raimondo & Sylvie Saroléa, Examining Asylum Seekers’ “Other Vulnerabilities”: Intersectionality in Context, 25 Eur.
 J. Migration & L. 501, 502 (2023) (referring to Martha Albertson Fineman, The Vulnerable Subject: Anchoring Equality in the Human Condition, 20 Yale J.L. & Feminism (2008)).